wvhulle/wvhulle.github.io/content/blog/2025-03-18_func-async.md

 | 14  |             |             | `Some(3)` |

-The lifecycle of an async iterator (stream) is clearly longer and more complicated than a normal iterator.
-An async iterator requires an `await` before a value is yielded.
+The lifecycle of an async iterator (stream) is longer than a normal iterator since it requires an `await` before a value is yielded.

-_Remark: The `next()` method returns a future that evaluates to an `Option`.
-Or in Rust notation we express this with: `fn next() -> Impl Future<Output = Option<T>>`.
-The return type may or may not implement certain important traits.
-For example, it is **not guaranteed that it can be moved** once created._

-As you can see in the last table, streams may yield `None` at first and later on still yield a `Some`.
-This is very different from iterators.
-Keep this in mind, especially further on, when creating your own streams.
-If you do not like this behavior, you have to restrict your focus to `FusedStream`, a stream that has an extra method:
+A `FusedStream` is the async analogue of `FusedIterator` and will yield `None` after the first `None`.
+In addition, it has a non-async method `is_terminated` that says whether the stream is exhausted already.

 ```rust
 pub trait FusedStream: Stream {